NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Demonstrates the usage of block, inline, and inline-block display types.

 ## 4. **Adding the Footer**

-Finally, lets add a footer to summarize the differences between all the display types:
+Finally, lets add code for a `footer` to summarize the differences between all the display types:

+  - [ ] Let's add the code below to your `index.html` file, placing it after the main content code, just before the closing `</body>` tag.

 ```html
 <footer class="footer">